nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

 Once you have the snapshot, you can use it to create other volumes based on this snapshot.
 Creation time for these volumes may depend on the type of the volume you are creating as it may entitle some data transfer.
+But this is efficient for backup and recovery of specific data without the need for the complete VM state.
+Also, it consumes **less storage space** compared to instance snapshots.

 ### How to create a volume snapshot